Self-monitoring

 A self-management procedure in which one organizes specific consequences to be delivered following the occurrence or nonoccurrence of one’s own behavior to be delivered by others or by oneself.

-A self-management procedure that involves identifying events that precede one’s own challenging behavior and engaging in alternative behaviors when those precursors events occur.
+A self-management procedure that involves identifying events that precede one’s own challenging behavior and engaging in alternative behaviors when those precursor events occur.